Classification of sounds using android mobile phone and the YAMNet ML model

 Written by George Soloupis

 I am a pharmacist turned android developer and machine learning engineer.
-Right now I’m a senior android developer at Invisalign, a ML & Android GDE.
+Right now I work on accessibility on Zolup browser and I am a ML & Android GDE.